-The Alliance of Digital Humanities Organizations (ADHO) is a formal alliance of a number of independent Digital Humanities (DH) organizations that operate in diverse scholarly, cultural, and legal circumstances.
-Its primary remit is to support DH community activity at a global level and in regions that are not currently supported by an established DH organization.
+The Alliance of Digital Humanities Organizations (ADHO) is a formal alliance of independent Digital Humanities (DH) organizations around the world that operate in diverse scholarly, cultural, and legal circumstances.
+Its primary remit is to support DH community activity at a global level and in all regions of the world, including thouse that are not currently supported by an established DH organization.

-The Constituent Organizations Board (COB) is composed of one representative from each of the Constituent Organizations (COs) and a liaison to the Special Interest Groups (SIGs), and its role is to establish and develop vision, strategy, and policy for ADHO.
+- The Constituent Organizations Board (COB), composed of one representative from each of the Constituent Organizations (COs) and a liaison to the Special Interest Groups (SIGs).
+Its role is to establish and develop vision, strategy, and policy for ADHO.

-The Executive Board (EB) is appointed by the COB, and its role is to enact the decisions made by the COB, to administer the day-to-day running of the organization, and to ensure that ADHO abides by all applicable laws.
-Officers serve terms ranging between 2-4 years depending on the nature of the post.
+- The Executive Board (EB), appointed by the COB.
+Its role is to enact the decisions made by the COB, to administer the day-to-day running of the organization, and to ensure that ADHO abides by all applicable laws.
+Officers serve terms ranging from 2 to 4 years, depending on the nature of the post.

 Communicating with ADHO Leadership

 While ADHO formally represents the members of its COs, anyone in the DH community can contact ADHO leadership by emailing email@example.com.
 Our Communications team may also share questions and comments received via ADHO social media accounts with the EB, COB, or relevant committee chairs where appropriate.
 ADHO welcomes any communication from the DH community, especially substantive feedback on any matter related to its activities.
 As a global alliance, we are not usually able to comment on topics of regional or national importance.
 In such cases, we encourage direct communication with the relevant CO.